2060-io/webrtc-server/README.md

-# 2060-Webrtc-Server with Mediasoup, Docker, Kubernetes and Turn Server
+# WebRTC Server with Mediasoup, Docker, Kubernetes and Turn Server

 This application, based on [Mediasoup-demo v3](https://github.com/versatica/mediasoup-demo/tree/v3), has been extensively modified and customized for the 2060 project to include a TURN server, specifically Coturn.